cactus-bm/libreoffice-core/README.md

-This script starts by examining a directory called instdir within the __cactus_build__ subdirectory, and if it is not present or does not contain the main program file __soffice.bin__ then a copy of insdir at the higher level is made but excluding many files, the directory tree should then be small enough to use as an __AWS Lambda Layer__ file, however in test mode it does not compress this into a standard AWS Lambda Layer file see__Build AWS Lambda Layer file__.
+This script starts by examining a directory called instdir within the __cactus_build__ subdirectory, and if it is not present or does not contain the main program file __soffice.bin__ then a copy of insdir at the higher level is made but excluding many library files, the directory tree should then be small enough to use as an __AWS Lambda Layer__ file.

 to run tests:
 ```bash